Chris Colabello

-Christopher Adrian Colabello (born October 24, 1983) is an Italian-American former professional baseball first baseman and outfielder.
-He played parts of four seasons in Major League Baseball (MLB) for the Minnesota Twins and Toronto Blue Jays, after playing seven seasons in independent baseball.
+Christopher Adrian Colabello (born October 24, 1983) is an Italian-American professional baseball first baseman and outfielder who is a free agent.
+He has previously played in parts of four seasons in Major League Baseball (MLB) for the Minnesota Twins and Toronto Blue Jays, after playing seven seasons in independent baseball.

 Early life and career

 Born in Framingham, Massachusetts, Colabello grew up in Rimini, Italy.
 His mother, Silvanna, was born in Rimini, and his father, Lou, played baseball in Italy for seven years, later pitching in the 1984 Olympics.
 The family moved back to Massachusetts in 1991.
 Colabello graduated from Milford High School in Milford, Massachusetts.
-He then attended NCAA Division II Assumption College, but was not drafted by an MLB team.
+He then attended NCAA Division II Assumption University, but was not drafted by an MLB team.

 Professional career

-Independent baseball
+Worcester Tornadoes/Nashua Pride

 Prior to joining the Twins organization in 2012, he played seven seasons in the independent Can-Am League for the Worcester Tornadoes (2005–2011) and Nashua Pride (part of 2007).